sugarcoat/sugarcoat/README.md

   - **`@modifier`** Is used for a class modifier on a component.
 It takes the value and splits on the following word, separating the first word as the `type: modifier` and the following string as its `type: description` This modifier can contain any of the following characters: **`.-_`**

   - **`@state`** Is used for state pseudo-classes such as `:hover`.
 Similar to `@modifier` it splits the state and following description.
 The state is expected to be prefixed with `:` with `type: modifier`

+If you would like to include a custom tag in your comment block, you can pass a custom parser into [comment-serializer](https://github.com/ryanfitzer/comment-serializer#custom-tag-parsers)

+Sugarcoat takes the source code that follows a comment (up until the next comment), and applies it to the `context` key of the comment object.

 **Comment Example**